hackastan/pokemon-automation/README.md

 # Pokémon Automation

-Closed-loop automation scripts for Pokémon FireRed/LeafGreen using a Raspberry Pi Pico, a USB capture card, and Python/OpenCV for visual detection.
+Closed-loop automation scripts for Pokémon FireRed/LeafGreen using a Raspberry Pi Pico H, a USB capture card, and Python/OpenCV for visual detection.

 ## Projects